Kingdom of Sweden vs United States of America

 Which country has an easier skilled-migration route, Kingdom of Sweden or United States of America?+

-Kingdom of Sweden’s Work Permit (Arbetstillstånd) is the dominant skilled route; United States of America’s H-1B Specialty Occupation requires US$62,000/year.
+Kingdom of Sweden’s Work Permit (Arbetstillstånd) requires a salary of at least SEK 34,470/month; United States of America’s H-1B Specialty Occupation requires US$62,000/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Kingdom of Sweden or United States of America have more visa routes without an employer sponsor?+